zhoupan/openhierarchy/README.md

 Read more about OpenHierarchy - http://openhierarchy.org/

-OpenHierarchy Template project - Configured with Maven and the Spring JPA
+OpenHierarchy Template project - Configured with Maven and the Spring Framework

 * OpenHierarchy 1.2.5
 * Java 1.8, some projects still use 1.6